MagicStack/MagicPython/README.md

 If you intend to submit a pull request, please follow the following guidelines:

 - keep code lines under 80 characters in length, it improves readability
-- please _do_ use multiline regular expressions for any non-trivial cases like:
+- please _do_ use multi-line regular expressions for any non-trivial cases like:

     + the regexp contains a mix of escaped and unescaped braces/parentheses
     + the regexp has several `|` in it
     + the regexp has several pairs of parentheses, especially nested ones
-    + or the regexp if simply longer than 35 characters
+    + or the regexp is simply longer than 35 characters

 - always run `make test` to ensure that your changes didn't have unexpected side effects